 One of my favorite prayers from The Diving Hours a few months ago read, “Almighty God, you know that I have no power in myself: Keep me both outwardly in my body and inwardly in my soul, that I may be defended from all adversities which may happen to the body, and from all evil thoughts which may assault and hurt the soul, through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.”

 Interested in more about prayer?
 Check out Intercessors – God’s End-time Vanguard.

 We have a treasure trove of prayer available to us in the expressions of others past and present that connects our faith journeys.

 Share with us a time when a prayer written by someone else enriched your spiritual journey.
-(My comment section is a blue link at the bottom of this post.)

 In Him together, Susan Gaddis